wareg/React_and_Morty/README.md

 6. [OPTIONAL] It is easier to jump between pagination pages by just scrolling down.
 When the user scrolls down to the bottom of the list of characters/locations, the next list of characters/locations shows up at the bottom of the list and the user can continue to scroll down.
     - When a list of characters/locations shows up and we scoll down to the bottom of the list, new characters/locations show up at the bottom of the list

-## General requirements

-None

-## Hints

-- Before you start the project, type `npm install`/`yarn install` in the terminal.
-That will create the `node_modules` folder for you.
-- When you start the project, take a look at the console.
-The starter code log out the objects that you will get and how you can get the data.
-- You don't need to understand what is going on in the given custom hooks, they are just aid you to have data that you can work with.
-- If you want to get characters to present, use the `useCharacters` from `api/useData.js`.
-  The requested data is too big to get in one JSON therefore a pagination list is returned.
-A pagination list has more pages with different objects.
-In this case one page contains 20 characters from page no. 1.
-If you want to get more characters from other pages, you just need to change the parameter of the `useCharacters` hook to the page number you want to get.
-- The JSON you will get has 2 property: `info` that contains information about the pagination you requested and `results` that contains the characters from the pagination.
-It is true to the `useLocations` hook also.
-If you want to see an example of the JSON you get, you can find the documentation of the webpage you get the data from.
-YOU DON'T NEED TO CARE ABOUT THE API!
-Everything you need from the API is already writen.
-Just use the custom hooks from the `useData.js` file.

-## Background materials

-- <i class="far fa-exclamation"></i> [Custom hooks](https://reactjs.org/docs/hooks-custom.html)
-- <i class="far fa-book-open"></i> [What is JSON?](https://en.wikipedia.org/wiki/JSON)
-- <i class="far fa-book-open"></i> [What is pagination for?](https://www.interaction-design.org/literature/article/split-the-contents-of-a-website-with-the-pagination-design-pattern)
-- <i class="far fa-book-open"></i> [Characters JSON example](https://rickandmortyapi.com/documentation/#character)
-- <i class="far fa-book-open"></i> [Locations JSON example](https://rickandmortyapi.com/documentation/#location)